Cleveland: Politics

-Today Cleveland is a major stronghold for the Democratic Party in Ohio.
+Cleveland is a major stronghold for the Democratic Party in Ohio.
 Although local elections are nonpartisan, Democrats still dominate every level of government.
 Politically, Cleveland and several of its neighboring suburbs comprise Ohio's 11th congressional district.
 The district is represented by Shontel Brown, one of five Democrats representing the state of Ohio in the U.S. House of Representatives.